Elakulu2639/ML/README.md

 Model Implementation & Training

 Split the data into training (80%) and testing (20%) sets.
-Train a Random Forest Regressor on the training set.
+Train a the model on the training set.
 Hyperparameter Tuning

-Optimize the model using Grid Search to find the best parameters, such as the number of trees and maximum depth.
 Model Evaluation

 Assess the model using metrics like R², Mean Absolute Error (MAE), and Mean Squared Error (MSE).